OctopusDeploy/blog/blog/2020-09/octopus-release-2020-4/index.md

 ## Conclusion

-Octopus 2020.4 is now generally available, and it includes improvements TODO.
+Octopus 2020.4 is now generally available, and it includes improved configuration file updates, better Octopus Cloud cross-platform support and modern kubernetes updates.
 We hope you enjoy it!

 Feel free to leave a comment, and let us know what you think!
 Happy deployments!